mvandersteen/ha-sungrow/README.md

 If you are using any other inverter, i'll resolve best i can.

-### Hybrid/Storage Inverters - Ability to use a battery
+### Hybrid/Storage Inverters - inverter that support a battery

 Residential Hybrid Single Phase Inverter for Low Voltage Battery [48V to 70V]

 SH3K6 / SH4K6 / SH5K-V13 / SH5K-20 / SH4K6-30 / SH5K-30 / SH3K6-30